Covariance-Guided DFT Beam Selection for Beamspace ESPRIT in Hybrid mmWave Sensor Arrays: Numerical Results

-\paragraph{RMSE and gap-to-CRB.} Figure~\ref{fig:rmse_and_gap_subfig} shows RMSE and gap-to-CRB versus ASNR for $N_{\mathrm{RF}}^{\mathrm{coarse}}{=}12$ and $N_{\mathrm{RF}}^{\mathrm{fine}}{=}6$.
+Fig.~\ref{fig:rmse_and_gap_subfig} shows RMSE and gap-to-CRB versus ASNR for $N_{\mathrm{RF}}^{\mathrm{coarse}}{=}12$ and $N_{\mathrm{RF}}^{\mathrm{fine}}{=}6$.
 The two coarse-only baselines (centro-symmetric mask vs.\ non-symmetric mask) exhibit similar trends and remain several dB away from the CRB across the SNR range, as expected from the reduced aperture.
-By contrast, the proposed covariance-guided fine stage yields a pronounced improvement: the RMSE curve closely tracks that of the oracle beam configuration, and the gap-to-CRB remains within approximately $1$–$2$~dB for $\mathrm{ASNR}\ge 4$~dB.
-The sectorization-based fine stage from \cite{TensorESPRIT_Beamspace} also improves over the coarse estimates, but requires roughly $4$–$6$~dB higher ASNR to reach a comparable near-CRB regime.
-This shows that the proposed beam selection extracts more information per active beam under the same RF-chain budget.
+By contrast, the proposed covariance-guided fine stage yields a pronounced improvement: the RMSE curve closely tracks that of the oracle beam configuration, and the gap-to-CRB remains within approximately $1$--$2$~dB for $\mathrm{ASNR}\ge 4$~dB.
+The sectorization-based fine stage from \cite{TensorESPRIT_Beamspace} also improves over the coarse estimates, but requires roughly $4$--$6$~dB higher ASNR to reach a comparable near-CRB regime.
+In the considered $M{=}32$, $d{=}3$ scenario, the proposed beam selection therefore extracts more information per active beam under the same RF-chain budget.

+A transition region is nonetheless visible at low ASNR, where the proposed fine-stage RMSE can temporarily exceed both coarse-baseline curves.
+This behavior is a direct consequence of the coarse-to-fine design: when the ASNR is insufficient for reliable sector assignment and covariance reconstruction, the fine stage commits to a narrow beam subset guided by an inaccurate localization cue.
+Concentrating the RF-chain budget into a beam subset that excludes part of the source energy then degrades the signal-to-noise ratio at the ESPRIT input and increases the effective condition number of the beamspace observation matrix.
+The fine stage is therefore best characterized as a reliability-dependent refinement: it yields a consistent gain over the coarse stage whenever the covariance-capture score can be trusted, and incurs a transient penalty below the reliability threshold.
+The failure-rate curves in Fig.~\ref{fig:failureRates} and the sector-edge analysis in Section~\ref{subsec:ablations} quantify this threshold more precisely.